oracle/opengrok/plugins/README.md

   - HttpBasicAuthorizationPlugin - sample plugin to utilize HTTP Basic auth
   - LdapPlugin - set of plugins to perform authorization based on LDAP
   - UserPlugin - extract user information from HTTP headers
+    - this plugin can have multiple header decoders, the default is for Oracle SSO

 ## Debugging